 a typology of moochery

-In my 35 years of inexperience, there are three kinds of mooches: the criminal, the basket case, and the perpetually impoverished.
+In my 35 years of inexperience, there are three kinds of mooches: the parasite, the basket case, and the perpetually impoverished.

 Basket cases, on the other hand, are crazy bastards who live on their own fucking planets far too far away to register the sarcasm in your voice when you say, for the third time in a month, “Nah I don’t mind paying for your lunch again.
 I realize how hard it must be keeping track of your wallet what with all the wife and kids and pets and social obligations you don’t have.”
 These folks tend to have a schizo-effective or autism diagnosis or some variant thereof.